Chinese Mid-Autumn Festival Movies and Videos for Kids

 All You Need to Know About Mid-Autumn Festival

-This video from South China Morning Post introduces the origins of Mid-Autumn Festival, an annual tradition for Chinese families and communities to come together and feast to give thanks for the harvest of crops following the summer.
+This video from South China Morning Post introduces the origins of the Mid-Autumn Festival, an annual tradition during which Chinese families reunite, feast, and give thanks for the harvest of crops following the summer.

 A Mid-Autumn Festival Legend